Private Lending and Today’s Market

 With floating rates and an established floor for those rates, the upside is protected for these loans.
 Private credit firms bring rigorous due diligence and flexibility that a bank might not have to approve loans that don’t fit a specific profile.
 The ability to tailor loan terms, negotiate covenants, and structure the deals to meet the specific needs of the borrower and lender can lead to more favorable terms, lower risk, and dare we say, higher reward.

-4. Capitalizing on Time-Sensitive Opportunities
+4. Capitalizing on time-sensitive opportunities

 Year-to-date, debt issued has largely been for existing borrowers, allowing for flexibility and speed in approval and issuance processes.
 With bank lending, this flexibility would not exist.
 Borrowers may not have the time to wait through a long process at the risk of losing an opportunity.
 New clients typically need money immediately and can’t wait out lengthy bank processes only to be told no or not get the complete amount they request.